Udopia/sendosc/README.md

 Algorithm sonification denotes the acoustic modelling of that data.
 That involves two steps:

-  * Data selection: Select data points to use in acoustic modelling
+  * Data selection: Select data points for use in acoustic modelling
   * Acoustic modelling: Decide how data points shape the sound scape

 Open Sound Control (OSC) is a UDP-based network protocol.